buildpacks/spec/buildpack.md

 - The Build Plan,
 - Any `<layers>/<layer>.toml` files placed on the filesystem during the analysis phase,
 - Any locally cached `<layers>/<layer>` directories, and
-- Bash version 3 or greater,
+- Bash version 3 or greater, if needed,

 For each buildpack in the group in order, the lifecycle MUST execute `/bin/build`.